Breit equation: Introduction

 where the Dirac matrices for electron i: α(i) = [α_{x}(i), α_{y}(i), α_{z}(i)].
 The two terms in the Breit operator account for retardation effects to the first order.

-The wave function Ψ in the Breit equation is a spinor with 4^{N} elements, since each electron is described by a Dirac bispinor with 4 elements as in the Dirac equation, and the total wave function is the tensor product of these.
+The wave function Ψ in the Breit equation is a spinor with 4^{N} elements, since each electron is described by a Dirac spinor with 4 elements as in the Dirac equation, and the total wave function is the tensor product of these.

 Breit Hamiltonians

 The total Hamiltonian of the Breit equation, sometimes called the Dirac–Coulomb–Breit Hamiltonian (H_{DCB}) can be decomposed into the following practical energy operators for electrons in electric and magnetic fields (also called the Breit–Pauli Hamiltonian), which have well-defined meanings in the interaction of molecules with magnetic fields (for instance for nuclear magnetic resonance):